traumverloren/haute-codeture/haute-codeture.md

 - Organizer of [Stupid Hackathon Amsterdam](http://www.stupidhackathon.wtf)

+^I live in Amsterdam.
+^Dev for a total 3 years, last yr as a frontend/js dev ^Frontend dev @ werkspot
+^Organizer of Stupid Hackathon Amsterdam

 ---

-## I like building beautiful, useless things.
+## I like building<br/>useless (but joyful) things.

-^ What does that even mean?
-I've only been working on hardware for a year.
+^You should know, I've only been working with hardware for the past year.

 ---